“THE EMPIRE STRIKES BACK”

 An analysis of these circumstances shows a clear pattern of strategy.
 Attack the dissenters’ science and methodology through letters to the editor in scientific journals, internet web sites, and press releases from scientific organizations, controlled or influenced by the judicious use of industry money.
 In this way, divert the argument away from biological conclusions and toward experimental techniques.
 Make personal attacks, either upon the investigators integrity or competence, or better yet, both.
 Finally, attempt to destroy their careers, thus preventing them from doing further research along these lines, and as a warning to other scientists that research into the safety of GMO’s will not be helpful to their careers.

 I will bring you up to date about Drs.
 Chapela and Pusztai.
 Quist and Chapela’s results have been confirmed by several other investigators.
-Dr. Chapela recently came up for tenure at Berkeley.
+Dr. Chapela later came up for tenure at Berkeley.
 He was supported both by his own department and by the unanimous vote of the university tenure committee.
 In an unprecedented move, he was denied tenure by the Chancellor.
 He will have to leave the University.
-Protests have been organized and letters circulated by students and faculty.
+Protests were organized and letters circulated by students and faculty, to no avail.

 For more information on GEs and GMOs, we refer you to Dr. Fischman’s first article, “The Dark Side of Genetic Engineering,” which appeared in The Reader, vol. 2, No. 1, Jan.
-6. 2005.
+6. 2005., and is posted on the web site, Ancient Pathways To A Sustainable Future, or http://is.gd/APTASF